 A quadratic inequality asks for all values of xx that make a quadratic expression greater than, less than, at least, or at most another value.
-To solve one, rewrite it so one side is 00, find the zeros, and use those zeros to decide which intervals satisfy the inequality.
+The standard tool is to rewrite it so one side is 00, find the zeros, and use those zeros to decide which intervals satisfy the inequality.

 ax2+bx+c>0ax^2 + bx + c > 0